Overview: Merger Control

 - supporting or defending ‘national champions’;

-- securing advantageous trading conditions for domestic suppliers, distributors or customers;
+- securing advantageous trading conditions for domestic suppliers, distributors or customers; and

 - diplomatic retaliation for real or perceived slights from other nations.